rpmessner/fluid/README.md

 ## Custom tags and filters

-You can add your own filters and tags inside your project:
+You can add your own filters and tags/blocks inside your project:

 ``` elixir
 defmodule MyFilters do